It’s beginning to look a lot like Christmas…

 Pinch some of the ones I’ve mentioned below, be creative and come up with your own or ask your team for their suggestions.

 - A snowman competition.
-Obviously this depends entirely on the weather, but if we do get snow, spontaneously get your team out there and enjoying it!
+Obviously this depends entirely on the weather and where you are in the world, but if we do get snow, spontaneously get your team out there and enjoying it!

 - Christmas wrapping competition.
 Come up with weird and wonderful shapes to wrap, make sure there’s a time limit and then judge each team’s wrapping skills.